world-of-open-source/world-of-open-source.github.io/ideas.md

 Skill Level: Advanced
 Language/Tools: Verilog, VHDL
-Tags: FPGA Programming, XIlinx Vivado
+Tags: FPGA Programming, Xilinx Vivado

 Mentors: [Prof.Namita](mailto:namitapalecha@rvce.edu.in), [Dr.Minal](mailto:minalmoharir@rvce.edu.in)

 ## Aruco Marker Project ##

-Aruco Markers are a special class of markers used in pose estimation, which is of great importance in many computer vision applications: robot navigation, augmented reality, and many more.
+[Aruco Markers](https://docs.opencv.org/3.1.0/d5/dae/tutorial_aruco_detection.html) are a special class of markers used in pose estimation, which is of great importance in many computer vision applications: robot navigation, augmented reality, and many more.
 This project aims to create a website that will determine the pose using aruco markers, thereby speeding up of aruco marker testing for augmented reality with Unity 3D.
-You can learn more about Aruco Markers here: https://docs.opencv.org/3.1.0/d5/dae/tutorial_aruco_detection.html

 Skill Level: Intermediate/Advanced
 Language/Tools:Python, Django, JavaScript, HTML, CSS